 - Investigation of the radiation dose on CT imaging-based measures of lung tissue mechanics

 - Analysis of chest impacts with and without chest protectors to understand the link between impacts and Commotio Cordis

 - Experimental modeling of various viscous fluids inside a cylinder rolling down a ramp

 Simulations of dark matter particles accelerated by Fermi Boosting in Supernovae shock waves

 - Two laboratories, one for introductory and one for upper-level courses and student projects

 - A 12-foot dome observatory on the roof of the science building

 - Computer workstations and experimental equipment to study such areas as holography and laser optics, high-temperature superconductors, nuclear radiation, acoustics, electro-magnetism, fluid mechanics, and astrophotography

-- Access to an atomic absorption spectrophotometer, a nuclear magnetic resonance spectrometer, a Fourier-transform infrared spectrophotometer, a fluorescence spectrometer, a gas chromatograph, an ultra-violet/visible spectrophotometer, a high-pressure liquid chromatograph, and a gas chromatograph.
-Students also have access to a wide range of
+- Laboratory equipment for modern physics experiments such as atomic absorption spectrophotometer, nuclear magnetic resonance spectrometer, Fourier-transform infrared spectrophotometer, fluorescence spectrometer, gas chromatograph, ultra-violet/visible spectrophotometer, high-pressure liquid chromatograph, and gas chromatograph.